-Laughter As Medicine: Using Humour In Health Advocacy
+Laughter as Medicine: Using Humor in Health Advocacy

 Chronic illness is no laughing matter, but that doesn’t mean we can’t have some laughs when we advocate about it.
 Our bodies are always joking around with us, so it’s only right we have a laugh back too.